 Visitors should be cautious about renting a

-negotiated beforehand and a map is useful, as many drivers don't
+be negotiated beforehand and a map is useful, as many drivers don't